Events & Services

 The Bet Midrash is a 90-minute session to study a common text both in a chevruta (as partners) and as a group.
 All are welcome!
 FMI please contact Rabbi Lorin: rabbi@adasyoshuron.org.

 Weekly in-person traditional morning service, mostly in Hebrew, filled with song.
+We welcome in the new month with the recitation of Hallel.
 Great opportunity to hear the traditional nusach (chanted melodies) and be with the community in prayer.
-In the sanctuary, no zoom option.
+In the sanctuary and on zoom (see the weekly email for the link).

 Shabbat Services